Hoyasumii/avengers-endgame/README.md

 CLINT: You know, I wish there was a way– that I could let her know.
 That we won.
 [Looks over to Wanda.]
 We did it.

-WANDA MAXIMOFF: She knows– They both d
+WANDA MAXIMOFF: She knows– They both do